 - Your rights have been violated in some way

-We won’t just raise arguments that offer douvbt about your guilt.
-Our defense attorneys will also go on the offensive and attack the state’s case.
-We’ll identify weaknesses and attempt to leverage those in your favor.
+I won’t just raise arguments that offer doubt about your guilt.
+I will also go on the offensive and attack the state’s case.
+I’ll identify weaknesses and attempt to leverage those in your favor.

 The Kentucky Innocence Project (KIP) works with local law students to help innocent people convicted and serving time in prison get their freedom.
-Law students review evidence, testimony, and are able to use modern forensic methods that may not have been available at the time of the conviction.
-Since the project began, twelve innocent men and women have been released from prison for various homicides.
+Law students review evidence and testimony and are able to use modern forensic methods that may not have been available at the time of the conviction.
+Since the project began, 12 innocent men and women have been released from prison for various homicides.
 Causes of wrongful imprisonment include:

 - False confessions